|

 Using kafka-configs CLI

-Use korvet-cli topics --alter or kafka-configs to alter topic configurations.
+Use korvet topics --alter or kafka-configs to alter topic configurations.

 --alter \